 Having a lush, green, perfect lawn is a gold standard for many homeowners.
 Unfortunately, the grass seed we lay down doesn’t always like to do what we want.
 Sometimes it has difficulty getting established and looking nice.
 One problem area for lawns is underneath trees.
 Trees are beautiful and should be planted everywhere, especially in urban environments, but they can present problems for lawn lovers.
 Here’s what to do when grass won’t grow under your trees.

 There are different varieties of grass to choose from.
 Some are drought-tolerant, others enjoy lots of water.
 Some enjoy full sun, others thrive in part or complete shade.
 Picking the right grass for where you’re trying to plant is pretty crucial for experiencing success.
 If you’re having trouble getting grass to take underneath a tree, try choosing grass specifically marketed for shady areas.

 Water frequently and fertilize

 One of the reasons your grass may be failing to thrive beneath a tree is due to resource competition.
-Trees are huge organisms, especially compared to grass, which require tons of resources, like water and nutrients, in order to grow.
+Trees are huge organisms, especially compared to grass, which requires tons of resources, like water and nutrients, in order to grow.
 You can help your grass thrive, despite the competition, by watering frequently and providing an organic fertilizer for your grass.

 Lay down new grass seed every year

 In a perfect world, we can lay down a bunch of grass seed and have a perfect, lush lawn.
-But that isn’t always how it works out unfortunately.
+But that isn’t always how it works out, unfortunately.
 If you have a spot in your yard where grass doesn’t take very well, you’ll likely need to continuously seed and reseed the area.
 Each spring and fall, lay down a new layer of grass seed to help fill in any areas that may still be bare.